UBC-DSCI/introduction-to-datascience/README.md

 - make sure we have permission to use all external resources that we use
 - remove all references to "clicking on things" in the HTML version of the book (e.g. "click this link to ...")
 - When we introduce a new term, use `**bolding**` to typeset it (but only the first introduction of the term)
+- for symbols as part of the text, make sure you give them their full name and surround with parentheses so that they don't "disappear" in the rest of the text.
+So for example, if I have a `,` in the text, I should do something like  "here is some text about the comma (`,`)".
+Or for `<-`, we should do "something like this assignment operator (`<-`)".
+  There are likely exceptions to this rule though.

 #### Code blocks
 - Use the knitr label format `##-[name with only alphanumeric + hyphens]` where